dotnet/arcade/Documentation/CorePackages/Publishing.md

 ### Where can I see publishing logs?

+Under `Publish Using Darc` job get the link to the newly queued build in [Maestro promotion pipeline](https://dnceng.visualstudio.com/internal/_build?definitionId=750).
 The publishing logs are stored inside an Azure DevOps artifacts container named `PostBuildLogs`.
-Each activated post-build channel/stage will have a subfolder under `PostBuildLogs`.
-Each job in a publishing channel/stage will have `.binlogs` in the container.

 ### Which feeds does Arcade infra publish to?